 \subsection{When and Why It Fails}

 Despite strong benchmark performance, OpenFrontier remains susceptible to several failure modes.
-Figure~\ref{fig:failure_sankey} has summarized representative examples on the benchmark.
+As Fig.~\ref{fig:failure_sankey} shows, failure types differ across benchmarks but follow a consistent pattern.
 One major challenge lies in termination criteria, which is non-trivial in open-world navigation settings.
 Some failures are influenced by limitations of the Habitat benchmark itself.
 However, our analysis indicates that these cases also expose a broader limitation of OpenFrontier, namely its limited ability to recover from failure once progress stalls.
 Even after a target is detected and navigation reduces to point-goal execution, the robot may move in incorrect directions or become trapped in local minima.
 In such cases, the system currently lacks a mechanism to quickly recognize failure and trigger re-reasoning or replanning at the semantic level.
 Enabling reliable failure detection and recovery is expected to significantly improve robustness and overall performance, and remains an important direction for future work.